Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Introduction

-Broadly, the two most common approaches are sharing with spectral overlap (or \textit{coexistence}) and functional spectrum-sharing (or \textit{co-design}) \cite{mishra2019toward}.
+Broadly, the two most common approaches are sharing with spectral overlap (or \textit{co-existence}) and functional spectrum-sharing (or \textit{co-design}) \cite{mishra2019toward}.
 In the former, the transmitter (Tx) and receiver (Rx) of radar and communications are separate units that operate within the same spectrum using different waveforms \cite{interferencealignment,ayyar2019robust}.
-The latter combines the two systems at either Tx, Rx, or both in a single hardware platform and employs a common waveform \cite{dokhanchi2019mmwave,duggal2020doppler} .
+The latter combines the two systems at either Tx, Rx, or both in a single hardware platform and employs a common waveform \cite{dokhanchi2019mmwave,duggal2020doppler}.
 These spectrum-sharing solutions also depend on the level of cooperation between radar and communications.
-In a \textit{selfish} paradigm, the overall architecture usually promotes the performance of only one system leading to radar-centric \cite{alaee2019discrete,bao2019precoding,slavik2019cognitive} and communications-centric \cite{ayyar2019robust} coexistence solutions.
-On the other hand, the \textit{holistic} solution relies on extensive cooperation between the two systems in terms of transmit strategies and receive processing \cite{mahal2017spectral,MCMIMO_RadComm,qian2018joint,rihan2018optimum,Lops2019serveillance,biswas2018fdqos,he2019performance}.
-The exchange of information, such as the channel state information (CSI), may also be facilitated through a fusion center \cite{MCMIMO_RadComm,he2019performance}.
-The spectral cooperation not only enables both systems to benefit from an increased number of degrees-of-freedom (DoFs) but also allows joint optimization of system parameters through one \cite{MCMIMO_RadComm,qian2018joint} or more \cite{biswas2018fdqos,dokhanchi2020multi} objective functions.
+In a \textit{selfish} paradigm, the overall architecture usually promotes the performance of only one system leading to radar-centric \cite{alaee2019discrete,bao2019precoding,slavik2019cognitive} and communications-centric \cite{ayyar2019robust} co-existence solutions.
+On the other hand, the \textit{holistic} solution relies on extensive cooperation between the two systems in transmitting strategies and receiving processing \cite{mahal2017spectral,MCMIMO_RadComm,qian2018joint,rihan2018optimum,Lops2019serveillance,biswas2018fdqos,he2019performance}.
+The exchange of information, such as the channel state information (CSI), may also be facilitated via a fusion center \cite{MCMIMO_RadComm,he2019performance}.
+The spectral cooperation enables both systems to benefit from increased degrees of freedom (DoFs) and allows joint optimization of system parameters through one \cite{MCMIMO_RadComm,qian2018joint} or more \cite{biswas2018fdqos,dokhanchi2020multi} objective functions.
 For example, the communications signals decoded at the radar Rx may be used to enhance target detection/localization \cite{biswas2018fdqos,he2019performance}.
-Similarly, communications Rx may improve error rates by also extracting symbols embedded in the echoes reflected off the radar targets \cite{mishra2019toward}.
-In this paper, we focus on this holistic spectral co-design.
+Similarly, communications Rxs may improve error rates by extracting symbols embedded in the echoes reflected off the radar targets \cite{mishra2019toward}.
+In this paper, we focus on the holistic spectral co-design.